edu-python-course/workout-template/.github/CONTRIBUTING.md

 Create a branch protection rule.

+### Enable GitHub Pages

+By default documentation will be published to GitHub Pages.
+This action requires Pages to be enabled for the repository.

+Navigate to repository **Settings**, and select **Pages** in the sidebar.
+Enable build and deploy with **GitHub Actions** source.

 ## Set up I18N Crowdin project

 It supposed you will use [Crowdin](https://crowdin.com) platform to manage